jillerhaus/KaggleG2Net/Readme.md

 This is why I wanted to create a 1D solution, tailor-made for the problem.
 My proposed pipeline was:

 1. Basic signal filtering
 2. Use a encoder-decoder 1D network to reconstruct a possible signal without the noise to increase the signal to noise ratio(SNR) as much as possible.
 The current version of this network is a 1D CNN-LSTM model based on the architecture proposed in [this paper](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.104.064046).
+This network tries to reproduce a noiseless version of the original gravitational-wave.
+But the goal is to have it reduce the noise and therefore increase the signal to noise ratio(SNR) of the time series.
+The reasons for this are discussed extensively in `train_filter.ipynb`.
 3. Use another 1D CNN.
 The goal of this network was to detect the presence of a signal and in a later version determine the approximate parameters of the wave to be able to use matched filtering to calculate the signal-to-noise ratio of the event and calculate the statistical significance of the event.